odant/conan-jscript/src/doc/api/http.md

 and [`'response'`][] event respectively.
 It may be used to access response status, headers and data.

+Different from its `socket` value which is a subclass of {stream.Duplex}, the `IncomingMessage` itself extends {stream.Readable} and is created separately to parse and emit the incoming HTTP headers and payload, as the underlying socket may be reused multiple times in case of keep-alive.

 ### Event: `'aborted'`
 <!-- YAML
 added: v0.3.8
+deprecated: v16.12.0
 -->

+> Stability: 0 - Deprecated.
+Listen for `'close'` event instead.

 Emitted when the request has been aborted.